Family Law

 The agreement for enforcement between the United States and Australia is noted under section 111AB of the Family Law Act 1975.
 The Agreement between the Government of the United States of America and the Government of Australia for the enforcement of Maintenance (Support) Obligations came into force on 12 December 2002 and provides for the enforcement of court orders and administrative assessments, such as child support assessments, as well as a framework for information sharing between central authorities being the Child Support Registrar (Australia) and the Office of Child Support Enforcement in the Department of Health and Human Services (United States).

-New Zealand and Australia have an agreement to enforce child support payments whereby the country in which the party who is assessed to make a payment resides is responsible for collection.
+New Zealand and Australia have an agreement to enforce child support payments whereby the country in which the party is assessed to make a payment resides is responsible for collection.
 In Australia, that is either the Registrar or Services Australia, and in New Zealand, it is the responsibility of New Zealand Inland Revenue.

 Divorce